 The InTASC (Interstate Teacher Assessment and Support Consortium) standards are the professional education standards to which the Carter and Moyers School of Education and the ITLU program are aligned.
-In 2013, the School achieved national accreditation through a review conducted by NCATE (National Council for Accreditation of Teacher Education) which has since transitioned to CAEP (Council for the Accreditation of Educator Preparation).
+In 2020, the School achieved national accreditation through a review conducted by the Council for the Accreditation of Educator Preparation (CAEP) and state accreditation through a review conducted by the Tennessee Department of Education.
 The ITLU program also aligns program curricula and field experiences to CAEP standards, to the relevant specialty content standards, and Tennessee Board of Education literacy standards.